smj452/stocks-analysis/README.md

 ### Code Refactoring ###

-Code Refactoring is a way of restructuring and optimizing already written code to improve its readability, and execution.
+Code Refactoring is a way of restructuring and optimizing already written code to improve its readability and execution.

 ### Advantages of Refactoring
 - Refactoring the code helps in optimizing the performance of the code and troubleshoot for errors.